 14 june - 9 july 2018

-She is co-author of Planet Earth, a children’s book published by National Geographic Kids and White Star in which she combined data visualization and illustrations.
+She is co-author of Planet Earth, a children’s book published by National Geographic Kids and White Star in which she combines data visualization and illustrations.
 She is also the author of The Stories Behind a Line, a visual narrative of the journeys of six asylum seekers who arrived in Italy in 2016.

 Her projects were awarded at the Core77 Design Awards 2017, Kantar Information is Beautiful Awards 2017 and 2014, European Design Awards 2017 and ADI Design Index 2015.